We Are Workers’ Lawyers.

 4. » Family & Medical Leave Act (FMLA)

-Eligibility and rules under Iowa’s Family and Medical Leave Act, a federal regulation providing employees up to 12 work weeks of job-protected leave for qualified family and medical reasons.
+Eligibility and rules under Iowa’s Family and Medical Leave Act is a federal regulation providing employees up to 12 workweeks of job-protected leave for qualified family and medical reasons.
+Our employment law attorneys answer some of the questions that they are commonly asked.
+If you still have specific questions, Hedberg & Boulton, P.C., in Des Moines offers a free consultation appointment to talk about your specific case.

 The Family and Medical Leave Act allows eligible employees of a covered employer to take job-protected, unpaid leave, or to substitute appropriate paid leave if the employee has earned or accrued it, for up to a total of 12 workweeks in any 12 months.

-2. Worked for that employer at least 12 total months (52 weeks).
-Employment need not be consecutive for that period.
+• Have worked for that employer at least 12 total months (52 weeks), but your employment need not be consecutive for that period

 In certain cases, this leave may be taken on an intermittent basis rather than all at once, or the employee may work a part-time schedule.